thumbliner/thumbliner/loop.md

 Delivers a message, gathers feedback through observation and polls, then adapts.
 Votes are signals.

 ### Entrepreneur
-Bets scarce time and capital on what the shopper will purchase.
+Bets scarce resources to produce what the consumer will buy.
 Profit and loss are market feedback.

 ### Student
 Builds a model, tries to solve a problem, fails, updates the model.
 When error stings, learning happens by correction.